EPMatt/awesome-ha-blueprints/blueprints/controllers/ikea_e1812/README.md

 ### (Optional) Zigbee2MQTT

 If you plan to integrate the E1812 Shortcut button with Zigbee2MQTT, you must have this integration set up.
 Installation methods differ between different installation types.
-Check the documentation for this integration for full details on the required hardware and how to set up Zigbee2MQTT on your system.
+Check out the documentation for full details on the required hardware and how to set up Zigbee2MQTT on your system.

 [Zigbee2MQTT Docs](https://www.zigbee2mqtt.io/)

 ### (Optional) ZHA Integration

 If you plan to integrate the E1812 Shortcut button with ZHA, you must have this integration set up.
-The integration can be setup from the Home Assistant UI.
-Check the documentation for this integration for full details on the required hardware.
+The ZHA integration can be configured from the Home Assistant UI.
+Check the documentation for full details on the required hardware and how to set up ZHA on your system.

 [ZHA Integration Docs](https://www.home-assistant.io/integrations/zha/)

 ### (Optional) deCONZ Integration

 If you plan to integrate the E1812 Shortcut button with deCONZ, you must have this integration set up.
-The integration can be setup from the Home Assistant UI and requires an additional container to run deCONZ on.
-Head over to the documentation for this integration for full details on the required hardware and how to set up deCONZ on your system.
+The deCONZ integration can be configured from the Home Assistant UI and requires an additional container to run deCONZ on.
+Head over to the documentation for full details on the required hardware and how to set up deCONZ on your system.

 [deCONZ Integration Docs](https://www.home-assistant.io/integrations/deconz/)